Isma3l-19/data_viz/README.md

 ## Integrating Plotly

-Work in progress.
 Plotly integration will allow users to generate interactive plots from their uploaded data.

-## Future Enhancements

-- Complete integration of Plotly for interactive data visualization.
-- Implement user authentication and authorization for secure access to the application.
-- Add support for additional file formats and data sources.
-- Improve user interface and overall user experience.

 ## Directory Structure